incredibleLeitman/PhysicsGame/README.md

 - "Boom" from one of my previous projects "Phaethon 3200"

-- diverse Super Mario assets found from the internet
+- diverse Super Mario assets found on the internet

 - Alex Rose head from his [Twitter Account](https://twitter.com/alexrosegames?lang=de)